-Approval of Supply Base Report by senior managen nent
+Approval of Supply Base Report by senior management

-Report Prepared by: Joe Aquino Director of Sustainability October 19, 2020
+Report Prepared by: Joe Aquino Head of Sustainability May 01, 2020

 Sy.
 Name Title Date

-and do here gned persons confirm that I/we are mem by affirm that the contents of this evalua It as being accurate prior to approval an ation report were duly acknow
+The undersigned persons confirm that I/we are members of the organisation's senior management and do hereby affirm that the contents of this evaluation report were duly acknowledged by senior management as being accurate prior to approval and finalisation of the report.

-Report approved by: Vaughan Bassett Senior Vice President - Sales and Logistics October 19, 2020
+Report approved by: Vaughan Bassett Senior Vice President - Sales and Logistics May 01, 2020

 Name Title Date

 Report approved by: [name] [title] [date]

-- J Name Title Date
+Name Title Date

 Report approved by: [name] [title] [date]

-Name Title Date
+- Name Title Date